r-gio28/web-module-project-lifecycle/README.md

 #### Build your DOM
 > *Creating the DOM for your application base on your template and data*
 * [ ] Take a look at the [included mockup](./card_mockup.png).
-* [ ] Take a look at the data returned when using endpoint: https://api.github.com/users/< Your github name > and https://api.github.com/users/< Your github name >/followers
+* [ ] Use your browser to take a look at the data returned when using the following endpoints: https://api.github.com/users/<Your github name> and https://api.github.com/users/<Your github name>/followers
 * [ ] Using these three pieces of information, build the DOM necessary to display all application information.
 * [ ] Make use of the User.js (for holding all user information), FollowerList.js (for map through a followers list) and Follower.js (for displaying an individual follower) components to efficiently distribute your code. ***All components should be class based for this assignment.***
 * [ ] Feel free to leave the search form within App.js.